MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-the-players-page.md

 ![Game Manager - Players Page - display names and IDs](media/tutorials/game-manager-players-page-display-names-and-ids.png)

->[!EXAMPLE]
-In the preceding screenshot we chose 2 users: Lee and Vicky. **Display names** and **IDs** are among the searchable fields, so, based only on the information from the screenshot, we have 4 tokens at our disposal: Lee, Vicky, 3BB0E45D6CB3304A, 962B724F659A776A.
+For example, in the preceding screenshot we chose 2 users: Lee and Vicky. **Display names** and **IDs** are among the searchable fields, so, based only on the information from the screenshot, we have 4 tokens at our disposal: Lee, Vicky, 3BB0E45D6CB3304A, 962B724F659A776A.
 Remember, you can use *any* [searchable player field](https://api.playfab.com/playstream/profile/PlayerProfile) as a token.

 Now let's test a few querying techniques.